-Students arriving to campus without an authorized adult must have an Archway Walker Pass on file with the front office.
+Walkers and Cyclists - Students arriving to campus without an authorized adult or Prep scholar must have an Archway Walker Pass Waiver on file with the front office.
 Additional details relevant to these students are included in the waiver.
+These students will use the crosswalk on Bullard Ave to enter campus.
+A faculty member will walk students across the crosswalks and onto campus.